Secure Compute-and-Forward in a Bidirectional Relay: Description of the Problem

-The above conditions (S1)--(S3) ensure secure computation of $X\oplus Y$ at the relay.
-However, the messages must also be protected from corruption by the additive noise in the MAC channel.
-It is desirable to communicate $X\oplus Y$ to the relay with arbitrarily low probability of error.
-Moreover, practical systems are constrained in the average transmit power and the scheme must ensure that the messages are transmitted at the highest possible rate for a given power constraint.
-We will henceforth restrict ourselves exclusively to the MAC phase, since there is no security requirement in the broadcast phase and the relay can use a capacity-approaching code to broadcast $X\oplus Y$ to the users.
-In the MAC phase, our aim will be to ensure secure computation of $X\oplus Y$, at the highest rate for a given power constraint at the user nodes.
-To make these notions formal, we have the following definition:
+The messages must also be protected from corruption by the additive noise in the multiple access phase.
+Since the messages are uniformly distributed over $\Gpd$, $\frac{1}{d}\log_2|\Gpd|$ gives the average number of bits of information sent to the relay by each user node in one channel use in the MAC phase.
+Our aim will be to ensure secure computation of $X\oplus Y$ at the highest possible rate (which we define to be $\frac{1}{d}\log_2|\Gpd|$) for a given power constraint at the user nodes.
+To formalize these notions, we have the following definition: